Last Update: 30 June 2016

 The Australian National Memorial Site, Villers-Bretonneux

 Visitors approaching the Australian National Memorial (the Memorial) site from Corbie and Fouilloy on foot will be directed to the pedestrian/bike path which runs parallel to the road.
 Those approaching from Villers-Bretonneux will walk along the designated pedestrian/bike path to the Memorial site.
-At the end of the pathways you will enter the Memorial and move through the turnstiles onto the promenade area.
+At the end of the pathways you will enter the Memorial and move through security screening onto the promenade area.
 From here you will walk approximately 300 metres on grass, slightly uphill through the centre of the cemetery to the seating area.

 An Information Tent will operate from 20 April until 25 April.
 Staff will be on hand to provide information about Anzac Day services as well as the cemeteries and museums in the towns along the Australian Remembrance Trail (ART).
 The tent will operate before and during the Dawn Service on 25 April.
 See also ‘lost property’.